Vinson: The prisons and the graveyards are full of boys who wore the crown.

 - Max Payne has the Punchinello mob and Vladimir's Russian syndicate going to war, with the title character caught in the middle of it.

-- And the John Woo game Stranglehold has the Golden Kane and a Russian syndicate joining forces against Dragon Claw, an established triad, with Tequila, the main character, caught in the middle of it.
+- The John Woo game Stranglehold has the Golden Kane and a Russian syndicate joining forces against Dragon Claw, an established triad, with Tequila, the main character, caught in the middle of it.

-- A common plot device of most of the Grand Theft Auto games, as well as being the whole point of Saints Row.
-Even gangs that are at war with yours won't open fire unless you attack first in most of these games, with GTA3 being the notable exception.
-Some of the gangs become so hostile eventually that it's nearly impossible just to drive a car through their neighborhood without having it blown up by shotgun fire.
+- A common plot device of most of the Grand Theft Auto games (especially Grand Theft Auto: Liberty City Stories, where it's the main plot of the game), as well as being the whole point of Saints Row.
+Even gangs that are at war with yours won't open fire unless you attack first in most of these games, with Grand Theft Auto III being the notable exception (some of the gangs become so hostile eventually that it's nearly impossible just to drive a car through their neighborhood without having it blown up by shotgun fire).

 - In Deus Ex, the Red Dragon triad is at war with the Luminous Path triad.
 Rather than eliminating one side, the objective is to encourage a peace between the two.